tejassp2002/tejassp2002/README.md

          width="45" /></h1>

 I'm Tejas Pagare, 5th Year Electrical Engineering Undergraduate at Indian Institute of Technology Bombay.
 I'm interested in the theory of Reinforcement Learning along with societal applications of Machine Learning in general.
-Currently, I am exploring the Economics-inspired applications such as Matching Markets and Double Auctions.
+Currently, I am exploring Economics-inspired applications such as Matching Markets and Double Auctions.

 For more up-to-date information check out my [academic website](https://tejassp2002.github.io/).